pyvideo/data/CONTRIBUTING.rst

 #.
 Fork this repo if you haven't already
 #.
 Clone from your forked repo
 #.
 Add your category directory (containing the JSON files) into the root of the repo.
 #.
+Add yourself as a contributor in the `CONTRIBUTORS.rst <https://github.com/pytube/data/blob/master/CONTRIBUTORS.rst>`_ file.
+#.
 Commit your changes and push them up to your fork
 #.
 Issue a Pull Request of your changes to this repo.